meikenofdarth/miniCalculator/README.md

 # Start the existing Jenkins container
 docker start jenkins-lts
 ```
-*(In the rare case you need to recreate it from scratch, use the full `docker run` command from our setup process).*
+*(In the rare case we need to recreate it from scratch, use the full `docker run` command from the setup process).*

 ```
 docker run \